JHanek3/takeHomeAssessments/interviewQuery/README.md

-Question can be found at the pdf and live demo can be found at https://8jvsd.csb.app/
+Question can be found in the pdf and live demo can be found at https://8jvsd.csb.app/